Construction

 How I built it.

-• Custom apps replace specific seat-licensed workflows: cost-to-complete forecasting, change-order routing, project lookup, job-cost reporting, approvals.
+• Custom apps the company owns replace specific rented workflows: cost-to-complete forecasting, change-order routing, project lookup, job-cost reporting, approvals.
 Each feature ships as a single PR.

-• Reads go through thousands of live Vista SQL views compiled into a queryable, drift-monitored knowledge base.
-A Vista schema-drift detector catches ERP upgrades before they break downstream code.
+• Reads go through thousands of live SQL views from the system of record, compiled into a queryable, drift-monitored knowledge base.
+A schema-drift detector catches upstream upgrades before they break downstream code.

-• Writes go through Trimble's xChange REST API so every mutation lands through the vendor's own audited pipeline.
-No middleware platform, no low-code suite, no off-the-shelf "construction tech" SaaS.
+• Writes go through the vendor's official REST API so every mutation lands through the vendor's own audited pipeline.
+No middleware platform, no low-code suite, no off-the-shelf "construction tech" subscription.

 • Each app lands behind Entra ID with project-scope authorization enforced per route.
-Per-seat ERP cost falls each time another role's daily flow moves off the ERP surface.
+Every role whose daily work moves into software the company owns is one less per-person bill.

 Architecture